 And afterwards, the time to reflect.
-And this year, with greater numbers of birds brought on from their yellow igloooed kitchen incubation and coaxed from tough dry shells, through whistled first days, to daily apple and leek top treats, the bonding has been greater.
+And this year, with greater numbers of birds brought on from their yellow igloo kitchen incubation, and coaxed from tough dry shells, through whistled first days, to daily apple and leek top treats, the bonding has been greater.

 And there I sit, working my way round.
 Wing and tail feathers firmly pulled first, individually.
 Then the remainder in handfuls, stuffed as best I can manage into an old feed sack.
 Any zephyr sends the tiniest fibres drifting across the yard.
 And all the while the temperature falls away.
 The only sounds are the dusk time tecks and clicks of birds preparing for their night’s roost.

 Cut the liver and heart into thin slices.
 Take the really muscular gizzard and open with a very sharp knife.
 It will have food, and maybe stones inside.
 Some of ours have undigested hazelnuts in there too.
-It has an incredibly tough yellow lining, but fortunately, this strips off easily in one pull.
-Slice this, removing any really tough central fibrous bits, and then put the surrounding fat and any other fat from around the crop or inside the abdomen into a small pan and place on a low heat.
-It will soon melt at which point you can add the liver, heart and sliced gizzard.
+It has an incredibly tough yellow lining, but fortunately, this strips off easily in one pull and should be discarded.
+Slice the gizzard muscle, removing any really tough central fibrous bits, and then put the surrounding fat and any other fat from around the crop or inside the abdomen, into a small pan and place on a low heat.
+It will soon melt at which point you can add the liver, and heart.

-Robins are constant company through the short days outside, around the turn of the year, though I’ve always found them camera shy (not having a telephoto lens, so needing to get fairly close).
+Robins are constant company through the short days outside, around the turn of the year, though I’ve always found them camera shy – not having a telephoto lens, so needing to get fairly close to them.
 I guess that they find the big black lens trained on them a potential predatory threat.
-But this year, we’ve had a particularly interesting, and interested red breasted companion.
+But this year, we’ve had a particularly interesting, and interested, red breasted companion.
 We’ve nicknamed him Red Robbo, (which rather dates us) after the communist Longbridge shop steward of the seventies.
-Perhaps, as you will read later, in deference to his powers of prophesy we should have chosen a more respectful or benign moniker, and indeed some felt that Derek Robinson’s nickname was unfairly dreamed up by the press back in the ’70’s as an attempt to discredit him.
+Perhaps, as you will read later, in deference to his powers of prophesy, we should have chosen a more respectful or benign moniker, and indeed some felt that Derek Robinson’s nickname was unfairly dreamed up by the press back in the ’70’s as an attempt to discredit him.
 Click here for more.